 Construction outside of the standard hours is likely to be minimal and would be subject to approval by VicRoads and notification of affected members of the community.
+It is possible, though unlikely, that night works may be required to minimise impact on traffic in some locations.

-6.17.2 Construction Activities
+6.18.2 Construction Activities

-Construction activities would be guided by the Contractor(s) Environmental Management System (EMS) and associated Construction Environmental Management Plans (CEMPs) which would incorporate all measures as described in Chapter 21 (Environmental Management Framework) of this EES, and any other measures identified in the conditions of subsequent statutory approvals for the Project.
+Construction activities would be guided by the Contractor(s) Environmental Management System (EMS) and associated Construction Environmental Management Plans (CEMPs) which would incorporate all measures as described in Chapter 21 (Environment Management Framework) of this EES, and any other measures identified in the conditions of subsequent statutory approvals for the Project.

-6.17.2.1 Site Preparation, Pavement and Road Construction
+Site Preparation, Pavement and Road Construction